Blazers vs. Wizards prediction, odds, spread, start time: 2026 NBA picks for Tuesday, Jan. 27

 SportsLine's model reveals its Washington Wizards vs. Portland Trail Blazers NBA picks today

 The Tuesday NBA schedule gets underway when the Washington Wizards host the Portland Trail Blazers in a cross-conference matchup.
 Washington is 10-34 on the season and enters this matchup on a nine-game losing streak.
 The Blazers have lost two straight, but are 23-24 overall on the season and chasing their first appearance in the NBA playoffs since 2021.
 Trae Young (MCL) continues to be out as Washington awaits his debut.
 Portland, which is on the second half a back-to-back after losing at Boston on Monday, hasn't revealed its injury report.
-The Blazers didn't have leading scorer Deni Avdija (back) on Monday.
+The Blazers list leading scorer Deni Avdija (back) as questionable after he missed Monday's game.

 Tipoff is set for 7 p.m.
-ET at Capital One Arena in.
-Portland is a 7-point road favorite in the latest Blazers vs. Wizards odds, while the over/under is 232.5.
+ET at Capital One Arena.
+Portland is a 6.5-point road favorite in the latest Blazers vs. Wizards odds, while the over/under is 231.5.
 Before making any Wizards vs. Blazers picks, check out the NBA predictions and betting advice from the SportsLine Projection Model.

 New users can target the DraftKings promo code, which offers $300 in bonus bets if your $5+ bet wins: